-- > Meet institutional graduation requirements. - ➤ Meet requirements set by the Teacher Education Program.

-- ➤ For the coaching endorsement, submit a copy of the certificate received after completing the concussion training course approved by the Iowa High School Athletic Association/Iowa Girls High School Athletic Union and a copy of current CPR certification. - > Be recommended by the University Licensure Officer.
+- → Meet institutional graduation requirements. - → Meet requirements set by the Teacher Education Program. - ★ If applicable, meet the requirements of the Foundations of Reading test. - ← For the coaching endorsement, submit a copy of the certificate received after completing the concussion training course approved by the Iowa High School Athletic Association/Iowa Girls High School Athletic Union and a copy of current CPR certification. - → Be recommended by the University Licensure Officer.